Easy to read guide on formatting a book in word

 Microsoft Word – Gutter Size

 We then have the option of setting the gutter and the gutter position.
-This is a term used in the printing industry which describes the side in which a book will be bound.
+This is a term used in the printing industry which describes the side on which a book will be bound.
 For a normal book printed and bound in the UK, Europe, USA and many other countries, this will be on the left-hand side.
 The gutter measurement allows us to set extra space on the bound side.
-This means you have the equal margin space on the left and right side of your document, plus extra space for when all the pages get bound together so you don’t have to ‘break’ the spine of the book.
+This means you have equal margin space on the left and right sides of your document, plus extra space for when all the pages get bound together so you don’t have to ‘break’ the spine of the book.

 The gutter measurement will depend on how many pages your book will be.
 For a small number of pages in the range of 20 to 50, a gutter size of 5mm may be sufficient.
 However, if you have a large number of pages, 300+ you may want to increase the gutter size to 10mm.
 Again, this is something that if you are unfamiliar with, you will want to have a look at some books in the same genre and decide.